g105b/graph/README.md

 Optimisations are often incredibly specific to particular use cases.
 A typical optimisation with this algorithm is to introduce caching, and an amount of estimation (a close-enough shortest path).
 This can be achieved by choosing how many steps to cache for each node (X), then storing a list of all connections within X steps.
 This information can be stored within the Graph, greatly reducing the time complexity required to calculate lengthy paths in enormous Graphs, with the trade-off of being an estimation, rather than a perfect calculation.

+Another optimisation is to split the loop into multiple index-based chunks, so each chunk can be run in parallel on separate threads, or even separate computers.

 [wiki-dijkstra]: https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm
 [php-priority-queue]: https://www.php.net/manual/en/class.splpriorityqueue.php
 [wiki-travelling-salesperson]: https://en.wikipedia.org/wiki/Travelling_salesperson_problem